 Height: Trailing stems can grow to 2 ft (60 cm) or more.

 Light: Bright, indirect light.
 Long spaces between leaves are caused by too little light.
 Pinch off leggy stems and move your plant to a brighter spot.
 Leaves will also lose their variegation if they don't get enough light.

 Water: Keep soil evenly moist in the growing season, slightly drier in winter.
 Stems that look wilted may be a sign of root rot.
 Cut off any withered stems and allow potting mix to dry out a bit between waterings.

-Humidity: Moderate humidity.
+Humidity: Try to maintain 40% relative humidity or higher.
 If leaf tips turn brown, the air is too dry.
 Increase moisture by using a humidifier or by misting the plant occasionally.

 Temperature: Average room temperatures 60-75°F/16-24°C